Mariussgal/ERC20-BASE-smart-contract/README.md

 ## Conclusion

-Following these steps, you will have successfully deployed an ERC20 token on the blockchain, added liquidity, enabled trading, removed wallet limitations, and burned the liquidity.
+Following these steps, you will have successfully deployed an ERC20 token on BASE, verified the contract, added liquidity, enabled trading, removed wallet limitations, and burned the liquidity.
 Enjoy your new token deployment!

 ## Contribution